craitec/obsidian-recent-tab-switcher/README.md

-# Obsidian Recent Tab Switcher
+# Obsidian Recent Tab Switcher FAB

 A simple Obsidian plugin that adds a floating action button (FAB) to quickly switch between your two most recently used markdown tabs.